General Exam Questions

 If I withdraw from the exam, will I be a new applicant or a re-registrant when I apply again?

 If you are a new applicant this year, we will continue to review your information to determine your future registration status.
 If you meet all training requirements and submit a valid (current), unrestricted license by the licensure deadline, your application will be processed.
-As an applicant, it is your responsibility to check your online portfolio to ensure the ABP receives all materials required to complete the application by the published deadlines.
+As an applicant, it is your responsibility to check your ABP Portfolio to ensure the ABP receives all materials required to complete the application by the published deadlines.
 Confirmation of the receipt of your documents will be provided in the Checklist Items section of the portfolio.
 If you are a new applicant and you do not meet all training requirements or the licensure requirement, your application will be disapproved.
 You will be required to apply as a new applicant when registering for a future examination.
 If you are a re-registrant this year, you will continue to apply as a re-registrant.
 You must submit a valid (current), unrestricted license by the re-registrant licensure deadline.

 After the Exam